In this guide you’ll learn everything you need to know about how to trade altcoins on Binance in 2018.

 Q. How much does Binance cost to use?

-A. Signing up to Binance doesn’t cost anything – and you can do that here.
+A. Signing up to Binance doesn’t cost anything.
 It’s free to download their app too.
 However, for every trade you make, they charge 0.1%.

 This is still a lot cheaper than trading on the stock market: